OscarDAP/aplazo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## API REST URL

+If AplazoApi is not running in http://localhost:8080 you must change the apiURL located in \src\environments\environment.prod.ts , \src\environments\environment.ts change the apiURL (http://localhost:8080/aplazo) for the host:port that you have